 This is part 1 in our 3-part series on Agile NPD.
-Stay tuned for parts 2 and 3.
+Read part 2.

 It does not seem possible today to open a browser or attend a leadership conference without hearing about the rapid digitization of business and the Agile movement.
 It’s important before we claim Agile as "the" solution to all the pressures we face, first we must understand what it is and why it is such a powerful way of thinking.

 The Agile movement started in the IT space — specifically software development — about 15 years ago.
 The ways of the old were not working.
 A study in the United Kingdom showed that of 1,027 projects, only 13% did not fail.
 When this study was conducted, waterfall-style scope management was the “single largest contributing factor for failure, being cited in 82% of the projects as the number one problem”.1

 Because of these all too common failures in delivering the intended value for the software projects, 17 leading software developers created the Agile Manifesto.
 The leading phrase from the manifesto is “We are uncovering better ways of developing software by doing it and helping others do it.”2

 Now let’s take a step away from the software world and think more holistically as to what Agile has become.